torchbox/django-pattern-library/docs/dev_process.md

 TODO

 ## Code review
 Create a pull request with your changes so that it can be code reviewed by a core developer.
-Ensure that you give a summary with the purpose of the change
+Ensure that you give a summary with the purpose of the change and any steps that the reviewer needs to take to test your work.

 ## How to build the package